NicoSa/CV/readme.md

 About
 ---------------

 I work as a Software Developer for Shutl Ltd. in London.
-Shutl is a pioneering same-day delivery service that was aquired by Ebay inc. in 2013.
+Shutl is a pioneering same-day delivery service that was acquired by Ebay inc. in 2013.
 Before I joined Shutl in September 2014 I had enrolled in a London based programming bootcamp called Makers Academy.
 On completion of the program I earned awards for 'Best blog' and 'Most Entertaining Person'.
 Previously I was an Audio Engineer and Freelancer in Frankfurt, Germany and had been tinkering with programming for some time.

 Skillset
 ---------------
-**Significant experience**
+**From more to less experience**

+  - Ruby
+  - Sinatra
+  - Ruby on Rails
   - TDD, BDD
   - Pair programming
   - Agile practices
-  - Ruby
+  - Rspec, Cucumber, Capybara
-  - Ruby on Rails
-  - Sinatra
+  - Javascript
   - MySQL
   - MongoDB
-  - Rspec, Cucumber, Capybara
+  - REST APIs and microservice architectures
-  - AWS
+  - Devops and infrastructure
-  - Chef, Rundeck, Jenkins, Semaphore
+  - AWS, Chef, Rundeck, Jenkins, Semaphore
   - Riemann, Nagios
-  - Airbreak, Sentry
+  - Airbreak, Sentry, InfluxDB
-  - Devops and infrastructure

-**Less significant experience**

-  - Javascript, Jasmine
+  - Google Analytics
+  - HTML5, CSS3, Bootstrap, Foundation
   - Angular JS 1
   - Swift/iOS development, Frank, XCtest
   - Clojure, Midje
   - Java
   - Neo4J
-  - HTML5, CSS3, Sketch, Bootstrap, Foundation
-  - REST APIs and microservice architectures

 Experience
 ----------